david-millett/minecreeper/README.md

 ```
 It took some trial and error to ensure that everything that had been changed throughout playing the game was reset to a clean slate.

 I also learned that I needed to create a function to re-generate the event listeners attached to the cells of the grid - because the old ones stopped working once the original grid had been destroyed by the `resetVariables()` function.
 This led to the `generateEventListeners()` function being added beneath it within the `init()` function.
 Although a struggle at the time, I feel like I learned a lot during this stage of development.
 Sorting the reset functionality also allowed me to then implement the change difficulty settings properly, as they relied on resetting the board first to work.

 ## Wins

 This was my first ever coding project, so I felt a real sense of accomplishment upon completing it.

+### Adding double click

 I am proud of being able to add the double click functionality and making it so that the first click always produces a block of squares, as these were more advanced features.
 Implementing the double click was very smooth and quick - it was satisfying because I felt I understood a lot about my game at this point and how it worked.
 I had to add extra functionality to several previous lines of code to make it work.
 This included adding a nearby tombstone count to each object - because I had already done something similar with the nearby skeleton count, it was easy to replicate this.

+### Atmosphere

 I am very pleased with the final look and feel of the game, which I hope achieved what I set out to create.
 I think the visual *win* and *loss* screens are really effective and communicate the state of the game in an appealing and fun way.

 ![Win and loss screens](./screenshots/win-loss-screens.png)

 I think that one of the highlights of minesweeper is its ability to startle the player when they lose - it requires such a degree of concentration and creates such a sense of anticipation that an unexpected loss can make the player jump.
 I am really happy with the visuals and audio of my loss screen to create this feeling in players.
 In addition, I think the changing sky also feeds into the storytelling of the game.
 This is established in the game's opening menu, which made my test players smile upon reading it.
 At the end of the day, a game should be enjoyable and fun - and that's what I wanted to make, so... mission accomplished!

 ## Key learnings/takeaways